Location: New York, New York

 - Nearly all of our students are a part of the free and reduced-lunch program

 - 33% speak English as a second language

 At the Partnership, we believe all children can achieve at the highest levels.

-The Partnership is accepting applications for principals for the 2015-16 school year.
+The Partnership is accepting applications for the principal-in-residence program for the 2015-16 school year.
 The ideal candidate will share an unwavering commitment to student achievement and an appreciation and respect for Catholic culture, identity, and values.
-To achieve these results, the principal will build and maintain a school culture of high expectations, instructional excellence, and a rich Catholic identity.

-- Facilitating the implementation of a common, rigorous preK-8th grade curricula as well as the Partnership instructional model to ensure that all teachers have the tools they need to help students achieve at the highest levels
+- Facilitating the implementation of a common, rigorous Pre-K-8th grade curricula as well as the Partnership’s instructional model to ensure that all teachers have the tools they need to help students achieve at the highest levels

 - Creating a calm, safe, supportive, and faith-filled learning environment where students are engaged and respectful of each other and of adults in the building

 - Ensuring that parents become partners with the school in supporting their students

 - Maintaining a working knowledge of and familiarity with New York State educational standards and requirements